-EEA funds are a form of foreign aid awarded by Iceland, Norway, and Liechtenstein to new members of the EU – between ten and twenty countries in Central and Southern Europe and the Baltic States.
+EEA Grants are a form of foreign aid awarded by Iceland, Norway, and Liechtenstein to new members of the EU – between ten and twenty countries in Central and Southern Europe and the Baltic States.
 In return for the aid provided, the Donor States gain access to the EU internal market even though they are not members of the Community.
 The Fund’s main objective is to help narrow the economic and social differences within the EEA and strengthen bilateral relations between the Donor States and the Beneficiary State.

 Under the international treaties, the Active Citizens Fund provides support for activities in the following areas: